efuraimuJS/Eventity.xyz/README.md

-# Eventity.com
+# Eventity.xyz
-Experience unforgettable events with ease - Book with Eventity.com
+Experience unforgettable events with ease - Book with Eventity.xyz

 Certainly!
-Here's an example of a README.md file for your Eventity.com GitHub repo:
+Here's an example of a README.md file for your Eventity.xyz GitHub repo:

-Eventity.com
+Eventity.xyz
 ============

 Eventity.com is an online platform for event booking and ticketing.
 Built with Next.js and Strapi, Eventity.com aims to provide event organizers with an all-in-one solution for managing events and selling tickets.